Basilium1234/DataScienceTools-Notebooks/README.md

 # Python project for Data Science -Notebooks
-It includes the notebooks about the assignement of pyhon project for data science
+It includes the notebooks about the assignement of python project for data science